Two difficult measures of piano music with two clefs, a complex key signature, and many accidental signs

 Five-line chromatic staff with a C major scale and whole steps and half steps labelled

-Chromatic staves represent intervals more consistently and more accurately, as shown in this illustration of a C major scale.
-Whole steps are always two notes on two neighboring lines or on two neighboring spaces.
+Chromatic staves represent intervals more consistently and more accurately.
+As shown in this illustration of a C major scale, whole steps are always two notes on two neighboring lines or on two neighboring spaces.
 Half steps are always one note on a line and another on a neighboring space.

 Traditional notation obscures the interval relationships between notes.
 For example, a major scale (a series of whole steps and half steps, as shown above) appears as a regular sequence of notes, while a whole tone scale (a series of identical whole steps) appears as an irregular sequence.